xanzhu/Xanzhu.com/content/en/blog/Apple-Silicon-Virtual-Machine-Setup.md

 toc: true
 ---

-::alert
+::ArticleUpdates
-Installation for Windows 11 has changed slightly check out the :PageLink{title="Updated Guide" url="/blog/install-windows-utm-apple-silicon"}
+- **2026-01-01** – Installation for Windows 11 has changed see the [Updated guide](/blog/install-windows-utm-apple-silicon).
 ::

 If you're a developer or tech enthusiast, you may need to use multiple operating systems for projects or personal use.